 Hi, I’m Kate.

 I’m a wife, a mom, and a military spouse.
-I’m also a personal finance geek who loves debating the various benefits of different retirement savings options, or how to use coupons in the best way for your family, or whether now is the right time for someone to buy or rent a house.
+I’m also an Accredited Financial Counselor® and personal finance geek who loves debating the various benefits of different retirement savings options, or how to use coupons in the best way for your family, or whether now is the right time for someone to buy or rent a house.
 My passion is helping everyday folks use their money to do the things that are important to them.

 I help people like you figure out their Big Dreams, and then figure out how to make them come true.
 I’m not a financial advisor, but an educator, coach, and counselor.
 I believe that you are responsible for your own choices, but I can bring information, experience, and an outside perspective to the process.

 I started in the financial education business through writing.
-I’ve been writing for over six years at Military.com’s The Paycheck Chronicles blog.
-There are over 1,600 posts there, so grab a cup of tea and have a read-through.
+I’ve spent ten years creating and writing Military.com’s The Paycheck Chronicles blog.
+There are over 2,500 posts there, so grab a cup of tea and have a read-through.
 My scope has grown to include individual counseling and public speaking.
-As a military spouse, I have a personal interest in understanding all the details about military pay and benefits, and I have personal experience trying to fight through the sometimes confusing systems the military creates.
+As a military spouse, I have a personal interest in understanding all the details about military pay and benefits, and I have personal experience managing a family budget while living a military life: PCSes, college, landlording, pay snafus, and TSP.

 Subscribe to the blog, send me a question, come listen to me speak, or schedule a one-on-one counseling session with me.